-• Drain Valve Locations
+- Accessible from exterior - Drain Valve Locations

-add 1 tsp. of chlorine (ordinary household bleach) per 10 gallons of water to the water tank (i.e. 4-1/2 tsp. for a 45 gallon tank).
-We recommend the use of tablets available at Wally Byam Stores.
+(ordinary household bleach) per 10 gallons of water to the water tank (i.e. 4-1/2 tsp. for a 45 gallon tank).
 The quality of the water never varies even at the end of the filter pack life, however as the minute pores slowly fill up with impurities, this will gradually reduce the rate of flow until it is necessary to change the filter.
 Instructions are in each box and we advise buying two at a time, always keeping one in reserve.